eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 colluding entities.

-A similar privacy threat arises when colluding Relying Parties share the unique values they obtained in an attestation with a malicious PID Provider or Attestation Provider.
+A similar privacy threat arises when colluding Relying Parties share the unique values they obtained from an attestation with a malicious PID Provider or Attestation Provider.
 This allow the PID Provider or Attestation Provider to track User activity across multiple services.
 In this case, it's called **Attestation Provider linkability**.